 Leo Kivijarv

-Leo Kivijarv almost 6 years ago
+Leo Kivijarv about 6 years ago

 You need to stop quoting Statista - they do no original research, but steal it without attribution, which violates copyright laws.
 Do your homework and find the actual source of the data.
 Furthermore, there is absolutely no way that AR advertising generated $13 billion in 2017 - the campaigns that were highlighted in this article cost were one-time events and cost about $5 million tops.
 So where are the 50 campaigns that cost $100 million that could account for $5 billon of the $13 billion - there aren't any, thus there would have to be at least 1 million less expansive campaigns to reach the $13 billion benchmark - and if there were, everyone would be talking about it as an alternative to mobile advertising, and they aren't.
 You probably looked at a 2014 study that forecast incorrectly that AR advertising would reach $13 billion by 2017, but Statista's inaccurate headline probably made you believe it was a more recent study.